Smooth conjugacy classes of 3D Axiom A flows: Introduction, statement of the results

-Due to the strict convexity of the obstacles, the dynamics is of Axiom A type (see \cite{Morita2004,Morita2007}).
+Due to the strict convexity of the obstacles, the dynamics is of Axiom A type (see \cite{Morita2004,Morita2007} or \cite[Subsection 2.1]{Sto} for more details).
 In connection with Remark \ref{remarque reg}, let us also recall that several works have been dedicated to the smoothness of stable/unstable laminations of open dispersing billiards (see Morita \cite{Morita2004} and Stoyanov \cite{Sto}).
 Besides, if the non-wandering set